ARF20NET/arfnet2/arfnet2.md

  - HP printer .7

 ## VMs and services
-All VMs must run the wazuh agent
+All VMs are Debian 12 (templated) with wazuh agent

 ### router DMZ.1
  - (routing/firewalling)